mtford90/siesta/DOCS.md

 console.log(myInstance.removed); // true
 ```

-You can restore a deleted instance by calling `restore`.
+You can restore a deleted instance by calling `restore` however do note that all relationships will now be cleared.

 ```js
 myInstance.restore();